 To close equity gaps, students must cross the degree completion finish line.

 The criminal justice system is filled with potential students who stand to benefit the most from high-quality postsecondary education.

 There is steadily growing consensus around a critical issue in our nation’s higher education system: the need to modernize our postsecondary data infrastructure.

-Recognizing the transformative potential of higher education for justice-involved individuals, the Institute for Higher Education Policy (IHEP) with an advisory council of experienced higher education in prison (HEP) practitioners, data experts, and dedicated advocates, with input from students who are incarcerated, developed guidance to properly identify and benchmark quality higher education in prison (HEP) programs nat
+Recognizing the transformative potential of higher education for individuals involved in our justice system, the Institute for Higher Education Policy (IHEP) with an advisory council of experienced higher education in prison (HEP) practitioners, data experts, and dedicated advocates, with input from students who are incarcerated, developed guidance to properly identify and benchmark quality higher education in prison (HEP